-Launched on 7 September 2018, the Open Data Portal was designed to provide access to open data to business and citizens for such purposes as innovation, business projects, accountability, public oversight and research.
+Launched on 7 September 2018, the Open Data Portal was designed to provide access to open data to businesses and citizens for such purposes as innovation, business projects, accountability, public oversight and research.
 For the latest version, a new platform using the Comprehensive Knowledge Archive Network (CKAN) was developed.
 The CKAN replaced the previous DKAN platform for the Unified Open Data Portal.
-Currently, 36,233 datasets are available.
-Since its launch (on 1 September 2016), more than 4,1 million unique users have visited the portal.
+As of March 2023, 28 742 datasets are available (it should be noted that because of martial law, some datasets are closed for security reasons).
 Starting from 15 October 2018, the European Open Data Portal began harvesting open data sets from the Ukrainian open data portal.
 The owner of the portal is the MDT.